apache/incubator-s2graph/README.md

 curl -XPUT localhost:9000/graphs/deleteLabel/graph_test
 ```

+### 1.3 Add extra props on label.

-To add a new non-indexed property, use the following API:
+To add a new property, use the following API:

 ```
 curl -XPOST localhost:9000/graphs/addProp/graph_test -H 'Content-Type: Application/json' -d '
-{"name": "is_blocked", "defaultValue": false, "dataType": "boolean", "usedInIndex": false}
+{"name": "is_blocked", "defaultValue": false, "dataType": "boolean"}
 '
 ```

-### 1.3 Consistency level.
+### 1.4 Consistency level.
 One last important constraint on label is **consistency level**.

 >**This define how to store edges on storage level. note that query is completely independent with this.**

 To explain consistency, s2graph defined edge uniquely with their (from, label, to) triple. s2graph call this triple as unique edge key.

-following example is used to explain differences between strong/week consistency level.
+following example is used to explain differences between strong/weak consistency level.
 > ```
 > 1418950524721	insert	e	1 	101	graph_test	{"weight": 10} = (1, graph_test, 101)
 > 1418950524723	insert	e	1	101	graph_test	{"weight": 20} = (1, graph_test, 101)